Aalto-Electric-Drives/digital-control-power-conversion/README.md

 [cc-by-nc-image]: https://i.creativecommons.org/l/by-nc/4.0/88x31.png
 [cc-by-nc-shield]: https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg

 This repository contains the core material of an intensive PhD course held in Politecnico di Torino, Turin, Italy, in 2017.
 The course deals with model-based control in electrical energy conversion.
-Apparently simple generic systems are used as examples, which, however, are nontrivial to control due to either nonlinearities or discrete-time effects or both (which appear in some real-life applications).
+Apparently simple generic systems are used as examples, which, however, are nontrivial to control due to either nonlinearities or discrete-time effects or both.
 The control challenges are essentially the same as those in more complicated three-phase systems (motor drives and grid converters), but the simpler example systems allow to focus on control challenges with less mathematical complexity.

 Material is divided into six modules: